harry661/Petflix/PROMPT_HISTORY.md

 - "Now on the search page the relevance dropdown doesnt look nice, lets change this to match our styling.
 There is a similar issue on the report modal"
 - "The report modal now doesnt appear and i get a black screen"
 - "On teh searched for page lets have a similar layout to every other page(5 videos a row at appropriate screen size)"
+- "The grammar on the title when a filter button is pressed is off.
+Dogs videos doesn't make sense, this should be 'Dog videos', then on the trending page 'Trending Dog Videos' etc"

 ### Playlist Features
 - "We need an added to playlist success screen similar to the repost one"
 - "Can we add better playlist card elements to the profile page?
 This would provide a better preview of the content"
+- "Add 'add to playlist' as an additional button on the video details page"

 ### Home Page Content
 - "Trending pet videos currently doesnt fill the 2 rows of content.
 This should show currently popular videos on the platform"
+- "On the home page the trending videos section, Lets add 1 more section called recommended for you which will have another 2 rows of videos"
+- "The recommended for you section sits at the bottom of the apge with no space.
+Lets add a little bit of empty space below this"

 ### Profile Picture Upload Issues
 - "Good, also profile picture link uploads doesnt seem to funciton correclty.
 SmallFurry's profile photo appears as a quesiton mark"